-- Regional Activity Center (RAC) The Foreign Trade Zone (FTZ) site located at the southeast corner of NW 25th St. and NW 107th Av. and certain lands located in Section 8 (Township 53 South, Range 40 East), as depicted on the adopted FLUM, are hereby designated as "Chapter 380 Regional Activity Centers" pursuant to Chapter 28-24.014(10)(b)2, Florida Administrative Code. - Urban Central Business District (UCBD) The downtown core area roughly described as the 120-acre Beacon City Center site located east of NW 87th Avenue between NW 54th Street and NW 48th Street, the 50-acre Ryder Shoma site on Doral Boulevard west of NW 82nd Avenue, and the 200-acre Downtown Doral South (formerly known as Doral Resort) site located east of NW 87th Avenue between NW 48th Street and NW 41st Street, and west of NW 82nd Avenue between NW 48th Street and Doral Boulevard (NW 36/41 Street), as depicted on the adopted FLUM, is hereby designated as "Urban Central Business District" pursuant to Chapter 28-24.014(10)(b)1, Florida Administrative Code. - Doral Décor District (DDD) This land use category establishes the core area of the Doral Decor District as envisioned and defined in the Doral Design District Master Plan (adopted August 2010).
-The Décor District Core is generally bounded by NW 37th Street on the north, NW 25th Street on the south, SR 826 (Palmetto Expressway) on the east, and NW 82nd Avenue to the west.
-The DDDC category allows industries, manufacturing operations, warehouses, mini-warehouses, offices, showrooms, distribution centers, merchandise marts, utility maintenance yards, utility plants, public facilities, hospitals, medical buildings, hotels, convention facilities, restaurants, banks, cultural facilities, entertainment and similar uses.
-No rock quarrying or ancillary uses are allowed.
-Retail and service uses (in addition to the above mentioned uses) designed to serve local businesses and residences within the category may be permitted in the category in an amount not to exceed 10% of the total floor area of the entire category.
-Residential uses comprised of work/live units, lofts and multifamily units are but are limited by the District-wide maximum of 5 units per gross acre for all District parcels combined.
-In addition, no more than 20 units per acre are permitted for any one single parcel.
-Building height is limited to the width of the public-rightof-way fronting the subject property and landscaped open space must comprise a minimum of 10% of a project site.
-The floor area ratio (FAR) for Décor District parcels will be as per the FAR standards contained in the adopted Doral Design District Master Plan.
+Urban Central Business District (UCBD) - The downtown core area roughly described as the 120-acre Beacon City Center site located east of NW 87th Avenue between NW 54th Street and NW 48th Street, the 50-acre Ryder Shoma site on Doral Boulevard west of NW 82nd Avenue, and the 200-acre Downtown Doral South (formerly known as Doral Resort) site located east of NW 87th Avenue between NW 48th Street and NW 41st Street, and west of NW 82nd Avenue between NW 48th Street and Doral Boulevard (NW 36/41 Street), as depicted on the adopted FLUM, is hereby designated as "Urban Central Business District" pursuant to Chapter 28-24.014(10)(b)1, Florida Administrative Code.

+Doral Décor District (DDD) - This land use category establishes the core area of the Doral Decor District based on that envisioned in the Doral Design District Master Plan (2010).
+The Décor District boundary is depicted in the Future Land Use map.
+The DDD category allows light industrial uses, manufacturing, warehouses, mini-warehouses, offices, showrooms, distribution centers, merchandise marts, banks, tangible sales, utility maintenance yards, utility plants, public facilities, hospitals, medical uses, hotels, convention facilities, restaurants, cultural facilities, entertainment venues and similar uses.
+No rock quarrying or its ancillary uses are allowed.
+Residential uses such as live/work and multi-family are permitted but are limited by the District-wide maximum of 5 units per gross acre and are required to be located in a building mixed with non-residential uses.
+The total number of units permitted in this Future Land Use Category is 925 dwelling units.
+The number of units permitted per project shall be drawn down from this number on a case-by-case basis, determined by criteria established in the Land Development Code.
+The maximum floor area ratio (FAR) is 4.75.
+Structured parking shall not be counted towards the floor area ratio.